 NOTICE OF MEMORANDUM OF UNDERSTANDING

-The Ontario Securities Commission has recently entered into a Memorandum of Understanding with the German Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) and Deutsche Bundesbank concerning regulatory cooperation related to the supervision and oversight of clearing agencies operating as central counterparties in Ontario and Germany (the "MOU").
-The MOU provides a comprehensive framework for consultation, cooperation and information-sharing related to the day-to-day supervision and oversight of clearing agencies operating as central counterparties and enhances the OSC's ability to supervise these entities.
+The Ontario Securities Commission has recently entered into a Memorandum of Understanding with the German Bundesanstalt für Finanzdienstleistungsaufsicht ("BaFin") concerning regulatory cooperation related to the supervision and oversight of regulated entities operating in Ontario and Germany (the "MOU").
+The MOU provides a comprehensive framework for consultation, cooperation and information-sharing related to the day-to-day supervision and oversight of regulated entities and enhances the OSC's ability to supervise these entities.

 Questions may be referred to:

-MEMORANDUM OF UNDERSTANDING CONCERNING COOPERATION AND THE EXCHANGE OF INFORMATION RELATED TO THE SUPERVISION OF CROSS-BORDER CLEARING AGENCIES OPERATING AS CENTRAL COUNTERPARTIES
+MEMORANDUM OF UNDERSTANDING CONCERNING COOPERATION AND THE EXCHANGE OF INFORMATION RELATED TO THE SUPERVISION OF CROSS-BORDER COVERED ENTITIES, among: Ontario Securities Commission Bundesanstalt für Finanzdienstleistungsaufsicht

-In view of the growing globalization of the world's financial markets and the increase in cross-border operations and activities of regulated entities, the Ontario Securities Commission and the German Bundesanstalt für Finanzdienstleistungsaufsicht and Deutsche Bundesbank (collectively, "the Authorities") have reached this Memorandum of Understanding ("MOU") regarding cooperation and the exchange of information in the supervision and oversight of clearing agencies that operate on a cross-border basis in both Ontario, Canada, and Germany.
+In view of the growing globalization of the world's financial markets and the increase in cross-border operations and activities of regulated entities, the Ontario Securities Commission and the German Bundesanstalt für Finanzdienstleistungsaufsicht (collectively, "the Authorities") have reached this Memorandum of Understanding ("MOU") regarding cooperation and the exchange of information in the supervision and oversight of regulated entities that operate in both Ontario, Canada, and Germany.
 The Authorities express, through this MOU, their willingness to cooperate with each other in the interest of fulfilling their respective regulatory mandates regarding derivatives and/or securities markets, particularly in the areas of investor protection, market integrity, and reducing systemic risk.

 ARTICLE ONE: DEFINITIONS